spack/spack/lib/spack/docs/build_systems/intelpackage.rst

       spack install intel-parallel-studio@cluster.2018.2  %intel@18.0.2

-   The command for a smaller standalone package, is the same:
+   The command for a smaller standalone package is the same:

    .. code-block:: sh

-      spack install intel-mpi@2018.2.199
+      spack install intel-mpi@2018.2.199  %intel

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^